scikit-mobility/scikit-mobility/README.md

 <a id='individual_models'></a>
 ### Individual generative models
-The goal of individual generative algorithms of human mobility is to create a population of agents whose mobility patterns are statistically indistinguishable from those of real individuals.
-A generative algorithm typically generates a synthetic trajectory corresponding to a single moving object, assuming that an object is independent of the others.
+The goal of individual generative models of human mobility is to create a population of agents whose mobility patterns are statistically indistinguishable from those of real individuals.
+An individual generative model typically generates a synthetic trajectory corresponding to a single moving object, assuming that an object is independent of the others.

-scikit-mobility implements the most common individual generative algorithms, such as the [Exploration and Preferential Return](https://www.nature.com/articles/nphys1760) model and its variants, and [DITRAS](https://link.springer.com/article/10.1007/s10618-017-0548-4).
+scikit-mobility implements the most common individual generative models, such as the [Exploration and Preferential Return](https://www.nature.com/articles/nphys1760) model and its variants, and [DITRAS](https://link.springer.com/article/10.1007/s10618-017-0548-4).
 Each generative model is a python class with a public method `generate`, which starts the generation of synthetic trajectories.

 The following code generate synthetic trajectories using the `DensityEPR` model: